-TRAUMA BOOK CLUB SUMMARY: THE BODY KEEPS THE SCORE
+BOOK SUMMARY: THE BODY KEEPS THE SCORE

 Bessel Van der Kolk is the preeminant neuroscientist most influencing our understanding of trauma as the cause of so many mental health issues.
 For that reason alone, the book is worth reading but there is so much more.
-We agree that this book has the most understandable explanation of the brain and trauma's impact on it of any we've read.
+This book has the most understandable explanation of the brain and trauma's impact on it of any we've read.
 Van der Kolk's extensive use of case examples from his therapy experiences powerfully expand this understanding.
 He uses simple terminology, such as calling the primitive brain the 'fire alarm', which can help our clients understand the brain impact of adverse experiences, particularly childhood abuse and neglect.

 a) We have the capacity to heal each other that is equal to our capacity to destroy